TNQ Import Format Specification - TotallyNotQuizlet v1.0

 • The format is: Term/Question, Definition/Answer

-• There must be a comma between the term and the definition
+• There must be a comma or other separator between the term and the definition

-• No commas are allowed in the term, but you can put them in the definition
+• No separators are allowed in the term, but you can put them in the definition

 • Blank lines are ignored